djwile/ihringen/README.md

 Beginning in 2021, I transcribed the most important parts of the records of Ihringen's Jewish community into a table, and also included some metadata to aid in querying.
 I attempted to make the data maximally useful for genealogists.

 I place the data here to make it publicly available to all those interested.

+## ihringenjewishrecords.org
+This repo also contains all code for the site [ihringenjewishrecords.org](https://ihringenjewishrecords.org).
+This site allows users to search the Ihringen Jewish data without needing to download or query it for themselves.